Back to Blog

 Even if you somehow ensure that the model outputs high-quality answers, if it takes it too long and costs a lot of money to produce that answer, that model is not useful.

-Here is a chart that also incorporates the current costs and latencies of the models evaluated above.
+Here is a chart that also incorporates the current costs of the models evaluated above.

-Here again the reason for Jamba’s performance is the almost linear complexity of its hybrid SSM-Transformer architecture.
-It enables us to maintain the Transformer's impressive quality without suffering the complexity of a pure transformer design.
+The almost linear complexity of Jamba's hybrid SSM-Transformer architecture enables it to achieve this excellent cost efficiency and performance, maintaining the Transformer's impressive quality without suffering the complexity of a pure transformer design.

 Perhaps the best way to visualize the effective context window versus the serving costs of the model is the following chart.

 The chart speaks for itself.
-Jamba offers the longest context window at a fraction of the cost of the few others that feature a comparable length.
+Both Jamba models offer the longest context window at a fraction of the cost of the few others that feature a comparable length.

 It’s long context and RAG, not either/or